-Others are virtually absent from the discussion: For instance, who will pay the onerous penalty tax?
-What will it cost them, if the uninsured refuse to obey Obama's order to purchase medical insurance?
+Others are virtually absent from the discussion, like who will pay the onerous penalty tax and what will it cost them, if the uninsured refuse to obey Obama's order to purchase medical insurance?

-It turns out, the court's decision means Obama's tax will fall most heavily on the lower- to middle-income people that he has vowed to shield from his proposed tax increases.
+It turns out, the court's decision means Obama's tax will fall most heavily on lower-to-middle-income people that he has vowed to shield from his proposed tax increases.
 And it will be a lot costlier than you think, but more on that in a moment.

 First, it's not exactly true, as often misreported on the network nightly news, that the high court found that the law did not violate the Constitution.